Skip to main content

 TL;DR

 ShipFast is worth $299 for most solo founders.
-You get a production-ready Next.js codebase with auth, payments, email, and SEO configured.
-Marc Lou (the creator) has shipped 70+ products himself — the code reflects real-world SaaS experience.
-Weaknesses: no multi-tenancy, no admin panel, and the codebase grows cluttered after significant customization.
+You get a production-ready Next.js codebase with auth, payments, email, and SEO configured — plus Marc Lou's direct community support and video tutorials.
+The code reflects real-world SaaS experience from a founder who has shipped 70+ products.
+Trade-offs: no multi-tenancy, no admin panel, and the codebase grows cluttered after significant customization.

 What You Get